 This form uses dashes (hyphens) before each section title to determine the nested structure of sections and sub-sections.
 Of course this structure can be first drafted in an email or any other text file, and pasted once the structure is confirmed.
 Clicking "Submit" produces the following questionnaire structure:

 PostRFP supports any type of question element - multiple choice, text area, check boxes, file uploads - and these can be structured in complex grid layout questions.
 However, this very flexibility means that creating many questions can be time consuming.
 To help in such cases, PostRFP allows questions to be defined in an Excel spreadsheet format and then imported into PostRFP.

 A very common situation is where a company new to PostRFP has previously managed their RFP / RFX questionnaires with spreadsheets.
 Thus many of the questions are already written in Excel format.
 Even in cases where the questions do not already exist in Excel, it can be more convenient to draft 100 new questions in a spreadsheet whilst working offline.

 The option to import questions from a spreadsheet is found under "Import Options" link accessed by clicking on a Section title in the Tree.
 Questions can be imported Section by Section.
 This leads to a page which explains the format for the spreadsheet which must be used to create the new questions.
 This is a very basic format, with one column for the question title, and one for the question weight.

 Custom Excel Formats

 Many organisations have their own unique and sophisticated formats for RFPs written as Excel spreadsheets.
-Due this variety it is not possible to support all formats directly.
-However, SupplierSelect has developed a number of custom import scripts for specific customers, mapping different spreadsheet columns to sections or question elements.
-Please contact email@example.com if you would like to discuss this option.
+Due to this variety it is not possible to support all formats directly.
+However, PostRFP has developed a number of custom import scripts for specific customers, mapping different spreadsheet columns to sections or question elements.
+Please contact firstname.lastname@example.org to see if we can help.